hsc251/R_Learn/1_Data_Scientist_Toolbox/quiz/JHU01_quiz1.md

 # (JHU Coursera) The Data Scientist's Toolbox Quiz 1 Summary

-Description: This is the summary quiz Colin took during his learning journey for JHU's Data Science's coursera courses for beginner.
+Description: This is the summary quiz Colin took during his learning journey for JHU's Data Science's coursera courses for beginner.</br>

 Question 1
 ----------
-Which of these is NOT one of the main skills embodied by data scientists?
+Which of these is NOT one of the main skills embodied by data scientists? </br>

 - [ ] Hacking Skills